-Thoughts on returning to India (an excerpt from my master’s thesis on Yoga, 2006).
+Thoughts on returning to India (an excerpt from my master’s thesis on Yoga in School, 2006).

 My first memory of India was as a child.
 On a crowded bus a middle-aged Indian woman offered me her seat.
-She actually wanted me to sit on her lap and was very persistent.
-Feeling shy I recall my mother saying it was okay.
-The woman was happy when I crawled onto her lap and her friendliness made me feel like she knew me.
-It was a strange sense of familiarity that has remained with me 30 years later.
+She actually wanted me to sit on her lap and was very persistent about it.
+Being quite shy as a child, I recall my mother saying it was okay.
+The woman was happy when I crawled onto her lap and her friendliness made me feel like she knew me from a long time ago.
+It was a strange sense of familiarity that has remained with me some 30 years later.

 When I think of India, I am bombarded with many contrasting images.
 There are snap shots of a girl begging while holding an emaciated baby, a row of mattresses on the railway tracks, a man washing his hair in the market, a kid peeing in the street and a dead body sitting on a chair.
 If I were to make a home-movie it would include women doing rangoli on the steps of their home, a local man kissing a cow and men sipping chai during sunset.
 My personal experiences also mirror the extremes of taking cold showers at 4 a.m., squat toilets, traffic jams, walking many kilometers to class and sharing a room with mosquitoes and lizards.
 The slip side has been posh hotels, sleeping in a fort, riding a camel, wandering around ancient temples and eating with my hand.